WV Local Technical Assistance Program

 This Tailgate Talk is part of the NLTAPA collection.

-Road and travel indicators are not the only signs that direct, instruct and warn.
-Safety signs at the workplace direct, instruct, and warn employees too.
+Road and travel indicators aren’t the only signs that direct, instruct, and warn.
+Safety signs in the workplace serve the same purpose.
 Just as it is dangerous to ignore road signs, it is dangerous to ignore workplace safety signs.
-These messages are in place to prevent accidents and injury.
-They alert employees to potential hazards in the workplace.
+These messages are in place to prevent accidents and injuries, alerting employees to potential hazards on the job.